 Anyone who thinks this formulaic approach is the recipe for success would be at a loss to explain a restaurant like The Shop Breakfast and Lunch.
 It has none of the aforementioned characteristics of superficiality that seem to draw in the crowds.
 Even its name is so ambiguous that unless you know The Shop is a restaurant (the Breakfast and Lunch part is subtitled), you might dismiss it as yet another kitschy university area vintage clothing shop.
 While not “dumpy,” its ambiance is far from ostentatious.
 Maybe, that’s part of its charm.
 Perhaps that’s why The Shop has a faithful following that eschews the artifice and ambiance of the “shiny” restaurants to eat there instead.

 Like The Shop itself, its patrons aren’t pretentious.
-Many of them are students at the University of New Mexico (UNM) which sprawls just across Buena Vista from the restaurant.
-They appreciate being able to fuel up on great food that isn’t going to break a student’s ramen-in-a-Styrofoam-box budget.
+Many of them are students at the University of New Mexico (UNM) which sprawls just across Girard from the restaurant.
+They appreciate being able to fuel up on great food that isn’t going to break their ramen budget.
 You can bet the UNM voting demographic stuffed the Alibi’s ballots in 2014 when The Shop was named the Duke City’s “best new restaurant.”
+They’ve continued to vote for The Shop which has an “I Love Me Wall” covered with “best of” awards.
+They also cast their votes for chef-owner Israel “Izz” Rivera, a high school dropout with no formal culinary education, but with years of kitchen smarts from having worked with and for highly credentialed chefs.

-Those of us who have only been students of life for a while also appreciate the great food…and to be honest, most of us don’t imbibe the “ambiance.”
+Those of us who have only been students of life (and not a classroom) for a while also appreciate the great food…and to be honest, most of us don’t imbibe the “ambiance.”
 After all, a swanky milieu doesn’t improve the flavor of any food.
-The Shop’s furnishings are more utilitarian than they are comfortable, but you won’t be thinking about how much more comfortable you’d be in a plush, cozy chair as you’re indulging on an even cozier Kentucky Hot Brown.
+The Shop’s furnishings are more utilitarian than they are comfortable, but you won’t be thinking about how much more comfortable you’d be in a plush, cozy chair as you’re indulging on an even cozier Kentucky Hot Brown (when it’s on the menu).

 Surprises start with the most important meal of the day.
 The breakfast menu, served all day long (from 8AM through 3PM) offers hearty options, some of which you can’t find anywhere else in Albuquerque.
 The duck hash, biscuits and chorizo gravy, shrimp and grits and of course, the Kentucky Hot Brown are just a few of them.
-Lunch offerings are categorized into sandwiches (with your choice of house made chips or side salad), mac and cheese (three scrumptious options) and three creative salads (Kale Caesar anyone?) .
+Lunch offerings are categorized into sandwiches (with your choice of house made chips or side salad), mac and cheese (three scrumptious options) and three creative salads (Kale Caesar anyone?).
+For several months, The Shop offered “Night Shift” menus on Friday and Saturday nights.
+The Shop will continue to prepare special dinners and events at Marble and La Cumbre Breweries.
+Note: The items described below may or may not be available at The Shop whose menu has and continues to evolve over the years.

 15 April 2015: During the Roaring 20s, the executive chef at the Brown Hotel in Louisville, Kentucky invented a sandwich to help revelers to wind down and sober up.
 Today that sandwich, the Kentucky Hot Brown may be more popular (at least in the Louisville area) than the Kentucky Derby.
 To say it should be served with an angioplasty may be an understatement.
 This is a caloric overachiever constructed from egg-battered pain de mie (a soft-crusted butter- and milk-rich loaf), thick cut ham, white Cheddar mornay sauce (a type of Bechamel), two eggs and bacon.
 Because it’s so very rich and creamy, it’s not for everyone, but everyone should try it at least once or twenty times.